-The TPB is widely used in research around farmer behaviours, yet few studies document agro-ecological applications of this theory.
-Our findings confirm the utility of the TPB in examining where interventions may impact farmer decision-making on FMPs for natural-enemy pest control (NPC).
+The Theory of Planned Behaviour (TPB) is widely used in research around farmer behaviours, yet few studies document agro-ecological applications of this theory.
+Our findings confirm the utility of the TPB in examining where interventions may impact farmer decision making on Farm Management Practices (FMPs) for natural-enemy pest control (NPC).
 Online engagement materials were useful in targeting perceptions of the importance of FMPs for NPC and increasing the probability of future adoption of FMPs to benefit carabids for IPM.
 Perceptions of difficulty of application may be better targeted by practical engagement.

-Farmer perceptions about the importance of FMPs in relation to NPC and how difficult these practices are to implement varied.
+Farmer perceptions about the importance of FMPs in relation to NPC and how difficult these practices were to implement varied.
 This corresponded to past and current patterns of FMP adoption.
-Farmers had the highest positive attitudes to margins/buffer strips, hedgerow management and natural area retention.
-These may be easy wins in terms of take up, but more impactful intervention would target cropped areas, for example diverse crop rotations and reduced tillage.
-These results highlighted the need for natural scientists to engage with and address socio-economic barriers to uptake when designing management interventions for IPM.
+Farmers had the highest positive attitudes to Margins/buffer strips, Hedgerow management, and Natural area retention.
+These may be easy wins in terms of take up, but more impactful intervention would target cropped areas for example Diverse crop rotations and Reduced tillage.
+These results highlighted the need for natural scientists to engage with and address socioeconomic barriers to uptake when designing management interventions for IPM.

-Farmers participating in this study were engaged by information about carabid beetles and the implementation of IPM principles for sustainable pest control.
-We saw a level of trust in direct science communication, which is encouraging.
+Farmers participating in this study were engaged by information about carabid beetles, and the implementation of IPM principles for sustainable pest control.
+We saw a level of trust in direct science communication which is encouraging.
 We recommend targeted engagement for enhanced uptake of IPM principles.
-Online materials were effective on farmers with neither very positive or very negative beliefs; more practical interventions may change attitudes and combat negative views on importance.
+Online materials were effective on farmers with neither very positive or very negative beliefs, more practical interventions may change attitudes and combat negative views on importance.
 The approach taken here could readily be applied to other components of functional biodiversity linked to farm production (e.g. earthworms) to help inform and motivate farmers to adopt sustainable practices for IPM.